ciaocloud/minipy-pubsub/README.md

-# Mini Pulsar: A Lightweight Messaging System
+# Mini Kafka: A Lightweight Messaging System

-This document provides an introduction to Mini Pulsar, a lightweight messaging system inspired by Apache Pulsar.
+This document provides an introduction to Mini Kafka, a lightweight messaging system inspired by Apache Kafka.
 We'll cover its core concepts, the design process we followed, how to use it, and potential future improvements.

 ## 1. Core Concepts

-Mini Pulsar is built around a few key concepts:
+Mini Kafka is built around a few key concepts:

 *   **Topic**: A named channel for sending and receiving messages.
 Producers send messages to topics, and consumers read messages from topics.